justinrgarrard/world-of-naevis.net/docs/welcome/for_veterans.md

 > The 5th edition of Dungeons & Dragons came out in 2014.
 Since then dozens of supplement books have been released, each expanding the already considerable *Player's Handbook* with hundreds of new customization options.
 >
-> While these changes have allowed for new styles of play, they have also introduced new challenges.
-Differences in character power levels, in mechanical complexity, and in sheer volume of information can hamper a table, as players and game masters alike struggle to gracefully incorporate the expanded ruleset into their campaigns.
+> While these changes have allowed for new styles of play, they have also introduced challenges.
+Differences in character power levels, added mechanical complexity, and sheer volume of information can hamper a table, as players and game masters alike struggle to gracefully incorporate the expanded ruleset into their campaigns.
 >
-> **Where modern 5E focuses on breadth of options, Naevis focuses on depth**.
+> Naevis takes a different approach. **Where modern 5E focuses on breadth of options, Naevis focuses on depth**.
->
-> Naevis aims to provide a "Swords and Sorcery" experience rather than a "Fantasy Kitchen Sink".
-It deliberately limits itself to four classes, four races, and a few dozen spells (all from the [5E Basic Rules](docs/more/DnD_BasicRules_2018.pdf)).

 ---